• LINE

 Learning in Department of International Commerce

-Developing an international sense through trading and organizational research
+Develop an international sense from trading and organizational research

-At the same time, Department of International Commerce learns international trading mechanisms and methods, international activities of organizations (corporates, etc.) and the principles of action based on commerce and business management, as well as deepening their knowledge of East Asia and corporate management.
-In addition, we will cultivate the ability to solve the problems of East Asian markets and the problems of modern companies through finance, marketing, accounting, etc. In this department, you can deepen your specialized knowledge and practical skills in the following three major application areas.
-In "International and East Asia", we will approach trends related to the international economy, such as trade and development economies, from a global perspective.
-In "distribution and marketing", students will learn about the flow of products and services and competitive behaviors among companies, focusing on transactions (sales) in the market.
-In addition, "Management and Accounting" studies the activities of organizations such as companies through management and financial data.
+At Department of International Commerce, students will learn the international activities and principles of conduct of international transactions based on business and business administration, as well as deepen their knowledge of regional understanding and corporate management, mainly in East Asia.
+In addition, we will cultivate the ability to solve the actual situation of the East Asian market and the problems faced by modern companies through finance, marketing, accounting, etc. In this department, you can deepen your expertise and practical skills in the following three major application areas.
+In "International and East Asia", we will approach trends related to international economies such as trade and development economies from a global perspective.
+In "Distribution and Marketing", students will learn about the flow of goods and services and competitive behavior between companies, focusing on trading (trading) in the market.
+In addition, in management and accounting, we study activities as an organization such as a company through management and financial data.

 A.

-Understand specialized knowledge and skills related to organizational management and commercial transactions, and have acquired the ability to play an active role in the organization while cooperating with various professional fields.
+Understand specialized knowledge and skills related to organizational management and commerce, and acquire the ability to play an active role in the organization in cooperation with various professional fields.

 B.

-He has an understanding of the economy and culture of East Asia and other countries, and has the ability to think about business and corporate activities from a global perspective.
+He has an understanding of the economy and culture of other countries, including East Asia, and has the ability to think about business and corporate activities from a global perspective.

 C.

-He understands the importance of the mutual relationship between the external environment and the organization, such as competition relations, customer needs, and social justice, and has the ability to overlook the activities of the organization while associated with social development.
+He understands the importance of the interrelationship between the external environment and the organization, such as competition, customer needs, and social justice, and acquires the ability to look at the activities of the organization while relating it to the development of society.

 D.

-In addition to analyzing the flow of funds related to the organization and the results of management activities numerically and data, and appropriately showing the results to stakeholders, they have the ability to contribute to the improvement of organizational management.
+In addition to analyzing the flow of funds related to the organization and the results of management activities in numerical and data, the Company acquires the ability to contribute to the improvement of organizational management by appropriately presenting the results to stakeholders.

-Curriculum policy for organizing and implementing curriculum policy
+Policy for organizing and implementing curriculum Curriculum policy

 A.

-Understand various specialized knowledge and skills related to organizational management and commercial transactions through the entire basic and major applications.
+Understand various specialized knowledge and skills related to organizational management and commerce throughout the major and major application.

 B.

-Deepen understanding of the economy and culture of East Asia and other countries through major application "International and East Asia".
+Students will deepen their understanding of the economy and culture of other countries, including East Asia, through their application "International and East Asia".

 C.